AIS-Bonn/rviz_cinematographer/rqt_pose_interpolator/README.md

 Clone or download this repository into your ros catkin workspace.
 Make/Build this package - induces build of rviz_animated_view_controller package.

+# Getting Started

 I recommend to launch the provided launch file to get a feeling for this tool without any distractions.
 The tutorial below introduces most features.

+Alternatively you can start the provided plugins inside rqt at any time to create camera trajectories within already running rviz visualizations.
+Some [remarks](https://git.ais.uni-bonn.de/razlaw/trajectory_editor/edit/master/rqt_pose_interpolator/README.md#remarks) for this use case are added after the tutorial section.

 # Tutorial